-Other common reflexes in newborns include:
+Other reflexes in newborns include:

 The rooting reflex.
-When you touch or stroke your newborn’s cheek or a corner of their lip, they automatically turn their head towards that side and open their mouth.
+When you touch or stroke your newborn’s cheek or a corner of their lip, they automatically turn their head toward that side and open their mouth.
 This reflex of following in the direction helps them to find the nipple for breastfeeding.

 The sucking reflex.
 When something is placed in your baby’s mouth and it touches the roof of their mouth, they will start sucking.
 This reflex isn’t fully developed until about 36 weeks.

 One of these tests is a Moro reflex test.
-Your baby will be placed lying face up on a soft, padded surface or held in the doctor’s arms.
+Your baby will be placed lying face-up on a soft, padded surface or held in the doctor’s arms.
 The doctor will lift your baby’s head slightly above their body and let it gently fall into the doctor’s hand.
 This will make your baby feel like they're falling and their arms will extend and then draw back in rapidly as part of the Moro reflex.